Steps to Take for Quick Relief

-If you or a loved one suffers from asthma, it is essential that you take steps to prevent asthma attacks from occurring.
+Do you know what to do during an asthma attack?
+If you or a loved one suffers from asthma, you must take steps to prevent asthma attacks from occurring.
 It is also important that you know how to handle asthma attacks and when to seek professional help.

-Work with your health care provider to create a specific plan and keep a written copy in a readily accessible place, such as on your refrigerator door.
-Make sure that other family members know what to do if you have an asthma attack and keep emergency telephone numbers in an easily location place.
+Work with your healthcare provider to create a specific plan and keep a written copy in a readily accessible place, such as on your refrigerator door.
+Make sure that other family members know what to do if you have an asthma attack and keep emergency telephone numbers in an easy location place.

 If you have difficulty breathing and are unsure if you should obtain medical assistance, err on the side of caution and seek help immediately.

 Here are some general guidelines for managing asthma attacks.
 Regardless of what stage of difficulty you are experiencing, try to remain calm as that will make your breathing easier.
 Exhale slowly while keeping your lips pursed.